jsphszot/OpenCV/README.md

 Uses google Tesseract and OpenCV to extract <strong>Part XV Line 3</strong> tables data from IRS form 990 files saved as image pdfs.
 TableFormat.pdf is an example of the format in which PartXV info is displayed.
-/PDF-inputs folder includes a couple pdfs to be read and looped over.
+PDF-inputs folder includes a couple pdfs to be read and looped over.